 - Two adjacent circular blades move in opposite directions

 - Cuts both forward and backward

 - Good for cutting tough materials

-- Unique tool that can be difficult to obtain
+- A specialty tool that can be difficult to obtain

 What Is a Dual Blade Circular Saw?

 A single blade circular saw turns on a central spindle, its cutting teeth moving downward through the work material, and out again to complete the rotation.
-It's an inspired tool that has served both professionals and do-it-yourselfers for decades.
-If it works so well, how can there be anything wrong with it?
-While there is nothing wrong with a single blade circular saw, a dual blade saw seeks to improve on its greatness.
+A single blade saw is an inspired tool that has served both professionals and do-it-yourselfers for decades.

 To counteract the motion of one saw blade's movement, the logical way to do so is to move a second blade in the opposite direction and at the same speed.
 That is the basic premise behind a dual blade circular saw.

 Because these blades rotate in opposite directions, you have control; the saw is not allowed to have a mind of its own.
 This is in sharp contrast to single blade circular saws, which always seem to be propelling you in one direction or another.
 A dual blade saw is all about control.
 With it, you can cut forward, cut backward, cut up, or cut down.
 Kickback is not entirely eliminated but it is greatly reduced.